EnyxRB/CodeRelease/README.md

 # CodeRelease
-A place where i'll store and update the source of my completed Expression 2 and Lua Garry's Mod projects.
+A place where I store and update the source of a sample of my Expression 2 and Lua Garry's Mod projects.